SplendidAlakey/Perfectly-Splendid/README.md

 - If you encounter any issues with the pack or have a suggestion, open an issue on [Perfectly Splendid GitHub](https://github.com/SplendidAlakey/Perfectly-Splendid/issues).
 - If you would like to ask a question, use the discussions tab on [Perfectly Splendid GitHub](https://github.com/SplendidAlakey/Perfectly-Splendid/discussions).

+## If you have more questions before installing I might've already answered some of them [here](https://github.com/SplendidAlakey/Perfectly-Splendid/discussions/3)!

 ### ⚠ Known issues

 <details><summary>First ever launch "crashes" with an "internal error" message.</summary>